andesol/personal-website/content/posts/about-this-web.md

 Being this site static, we can leverage some services that emerged to make Jamstack easy.

 My first choice was Netlify, which I've already used for other experiments.
 Unfortunately, there seems to be an issue with the `next/image` component.
 The avatar image took several seconds to load.
-I [could've investigated](https://rhnmht30.dev/blog/next-image-with-netlify) further, but instead took the easy path: I deployed in Vercel.
-Which is almost as easy as Netlify, if not more.
+I [could've investigated](https://rhnmht30.dev/blog/next-image-with-netlify) further, but instead took the easy path: I deployed in Vercel, which is almost as easy as Netlify.

+I add a post, pushed to github and bam!, the web rebuilds itself and it's ready in a few seconds.